fadden/CiderPress2/DiskArc/FS/MFS-notes.md

 Blocks 0 and 1 hold "system startup information" for startup disks.
 On non-bootable disks, the blocks were filled with zeroes.

-Block 2 and 3 are the Master Directory Block (MDB), which is comprised of the 64-byte Volume Information chunk and the Volume Allocation Block Map.
+Block 2 and 3 are the Master Directory "Block" (MDB), which is comprised of the 64-byte Volume Information chunk and the Volume Allocation Block Map.
 The Volume Information specifies how the disk is laid out.
 The block map is an array of 12-bit values that act as both a block-in-use indicator and a link in a file's block list.

 The MDB is usually followed by the file directory, which starts on block 4, and will be 12 blocks long on a 400KB volume.
 The directory's size is fixed.
 The allocation blocks used to hold files begin immediately after.
-It's valid to have the file directory in the allocation block area, though, in which case the blocks it lives on must be marked as in use in the block map (using alloc block $fff).
+It's also possible to have the file directory created in the allocation block area, though, in which case the blocks it lives on must be marked as in use in the block map (using alloc block $fff).

+A backup copy of the MDB blocks is stored at the end of the disk.

 Given this structure, a 400KB floppy disk should look like:
 ```
 block 0-1: system startup information
 block 2-3: volume information (64 bytes) and block map (960 bytes)
 block 4-15: file directory
-block 16-799: file contents
+block 16-797: allocation blocks with file contents
+block 798-799: backup copy of MDB
 ```
 With an allocation block size of 1KB, there will be 392 allocation units.
 At 12 bits each, that requires 588 bytes, which fits easily in the space available.
 (If the allocation block